-Estate planning and retirement planning are often a multistep process that you must continuously adapt as your life changes.
+Estate planning and retirement planning are often multistep processes that you must continuously adapt as your life changes.
 Be it marriage, the birth of a child, job changes, death–all of these events will lead to changes in your Tennessee estate planning process, as you well know.
 But how about your retirement benefits?

 As part of your estate plans, you should be making a list of all retirement accounts, investments, and any additional benefits that you would want to pass on at your death.
 On that list should include any of the following that are applicable: